Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/vscode.md

 <img width="375" alt="Screenshot 2025-01-22 at 5 18 35 PM" src="https://github.com/user-attachments/assets/89ba1822-c552-4d9f-82a4-8608c2368b4f" />

 When you click save, this plugin automatically formats your code to match standard coding formatting practices.
-This allows to consistent formatting and helps wiht make your code more readable.
+This allows for consistent formatting and helps with make your code more readable.

 # Additional Resources